chapel-lang/chapel/doc/rst/developer/adding-a-tasking-model.rst

 identifiers and sync variable meta-information.
 All of this needs defining when you add a tasking layer implementation.
 The easiest way to proceed will be to copy an existing tasking model and modify it.
-The ``fifo`` tasking implementation is a good candidate, since it is the simplest one.
+The ``fifo`` tasking implementation is a good candidate since it is the simplest one.

 To begin, copy the existing tasking model you chose as a starting point.